User Guide

 sudo apt install -y pigz

-Next, the path to the PIGZ binaries needs to be specified in PgManage.
-If PIGZ is installed, the path may be added in the Utilities Menu Settings Options Pigz Binary Path.
+Next, the path to the PIGZ binaries needs to be specified in Utilities Menu Settings Options Pigz Binary Path.

 Settings menu with the PIGZ's path field